Where to Eat

 Other places to eat nearby

 I really like the Leagate Inn on the other side of Coningsby.
 It’s a bit further afield (10 miles) but you could combine it with a visit to the Battle of Britain Memorial Flight in Coningsby and Tattershall Castle, both a few miles from the Leagate.
-It’s an old fashioned pub with atmosphere.
+It’s an old fashioned historic pub with real atmosphere.
 Make sure you sit in the pub bit with the wooden tables and not the restaurant – so much more atmosphere in there.
 Food’s good too.

 I’ve tried the Red Lion in Digby (about 6 miles in the direction of Ruskington) – the atmosphere is good and so is the food.